FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/shared/phone_pairing/phone-pairing.rst

    Settings or Advanced).

--  Select and forget/disconnect any connections with Peer Devices, including the current FTC phone pairing.
+-  Select and forget/disconnect any connections with Peer Devices, including the current phone pairing.
 This may take a few tries;
    OK to give up if disconnect not acknowledged.

    -  If the top item shows ‘Created Group’, Disconnect it.